Ice damming can result in water damage to your home.

 So installing soffit vents strategically will prevent ice dams from forming – by cooling both your roof and attic.
 Outside air is pulled in; warmer attic air is pushed out.

 If performing this yourself, you can find more prevention tips here.
-Otherwise, we recommended you use the services of a professional roofing company – like ours.
+Otherwise, we recommend you use the services of a professional roofing company – like ours.